AvolitesLtd/TitanManual/docs/effects/advanced-options.md

-When a [shape is stored in a cue](shape-generator.md#using-shapes-in-cues), you can set how the shape fades in using the Edit Times and the [Playback Options](../cues/playback-options.md) settings.
+When a [shape is stored in a cue](shape-generator.md#using-shapes-in-cues), you can set how the shape fades in using the Edit Times and the playback [Options](../cues/playback-options.md) settings.

-To set the shape size and/or speed from the fader position, press
+To set the shape size and/or speed from the fader position, press \<Options\>
-\[Playback Options\] from the main menu then press the select button of the playback.
+(or \[Options\] softkey from the main menu) then press the select button of the playback.

 Using the \[Fader\], \[Shape Size\] and \[Shape Speed\] buttons you can